openwfm/wrf-sfire-docs/docs/updates.md

 Real-time  &nbsp;  &nbsp; [Room temperature](https://demo.openwfm.org/web/alderaan/temp.txt) &nbsp; &nbsp; [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt)  &nbsp; &nbsp; [CPU load](https://demo.openwfm.org/web/alderaan/cpu.txt) &nbsp; &nbsp; [Memory](https://demo.openwfm.org/web/alderaan/mem.txt) &nbsp; &nbsp; [Swap](https://demo.openwfm.org/web/alderaan/swp.txt) &nbsp; &nbsp; [Partitions](https://demo.openwfm.org/web/alderaan/sinfo.txt)

-**To protect the computer hardware, jobs running on Alderaan CPUs which get too hot are suspended automatically.
+**To protect the computer hardware, should Alderaan CPUs get too hot, the jobs running on them are suspended automatically.
+This should happen rarely.
 The jobs resume after the temperature drops, which should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/07/27

+* The data center temperature is lower now, and the CPU temperatures should exceed the temperature threshold only rarely.

+* Maintenance of nodes math-alderaan-c[13-32] to improve cooling is planned for Friday 7/29 9am-3pm.
+Depending on the progress, maintenance may be extended to nodes math-alderaan-c[01-12] too.

+* The cause of the downtime of math-alderaan-c[29-32] was established and it should be corrected by the end of the day Friday 7/29 also.

+* Please continue to run jobs, just know that they may be interrupted for maintenance.
+The downtime of individual nodes will be kept to a minimum possible.
+Individual nodes will be put in drain state few hours in advance of power off so that no new jobs can start there.

 ### 2022/07/21

-* Maintenance in progress.
-Node math-alderaan-c01 is back online.
+* Node math-alderaan-c01 is back online.
 Nodes math-alderaan-c[29-32] are down, investigating.
 No jobs were cancelled.

 * The [TDP](https://community.amd.com/t5/processors/what-do-amd-mean-by-tdp/td-p/221727) on math-alderaan-c01 and math-alderaan-c07 was changed.
 Their availability will be limited until testing is completed.